AidanS39/csc427_project2/README.md

 Both the corpus and the test set must be text files with each line serving as a sentence.
 Each sentence is made up of space-based tokens or words, surrounded by a start of sentence token `<s>` and an end of sentence token `</s>`.
 Please refer to the `bnc_corpus.txt` and `brown_corpus.txt` files as examples on the required corpus format.

 The main program has various functions which serve the purpose of creating unigram and bigram language models, both with unsmoothed (Maximum Likelihood Estimate) and smoothed (with Add-1 Smoothing) versions.
 The bigram models that are created are considered "sparse", meaning that any bigram pair that does not exist in the corpus is not added to the bigram model.

+Due to the immense amount of memory needed for a full language model, it would not be feasible to create a full model in terms of memory and computation for the machine developed and tested on.
+Functions were also created to get a probability of a unigram/bigram, which aids the sparse model when using a smoothed bigram model.
+When a bigram probability of a pair that does not occur in the corpus is needed, the function calculates the probability on the spot using a unigram counts model and the cardinality of the corpus vocabulary.

 ## Provided Corpora